ucdavisdatalab/workshop_introduction_to_version_control/chapters/01_getting-started.md

 both worlds, by allowing some to sync directly with each other while others sync with this authoritative copy.

-Today, a distributed VCS, [Git][], is the most popular VCS.
-Some polls estimate that it's used by more than 90% of all developers.
+The most popular VCS today is [Git][], a distributed VCS.
+Some polls estimate that more than 90% of all developers use Git.
 A few other version control systems in use today include Mercurial, Subversion, Perforce, and Plastic SCM.
 Many document editors, such as Google Docs and Microsoft Word, also have built-in version control systems.
 Each of these systems offers a twist on